Putin’s opposition know his election is a sham – but they have a plan for change

 But Nadezhdin says he believes the only way to keep fighting against Putin’s repression is to play within the rules.
 “My strategy is to be in Russia and not to be very sharp in my criticism,” he tells The Independent from his office in Moscow.
 “I will never criticise Putin as a person.
 I only criticise what he does with the country.”

-Those candidates that have been allowed to run have mad little attempt to try to disrupt the status quo and have praised Putin.
+Those candidates that have been allowed to run have made little attempt to try to disrupt the status quo and have praised Putin.

-“My rating was rising five per cent a week,” Nadezhdin says.
+“My rating was rising 5 per cent a week,” Nadezhdin says.
 “I think maybe the Kremlin administration just decided that I would receive too much if I was allowed to run.”

 Nadezhdin says his plan now is to endorse another candidate, 40-year-old Vladislav Davankov, running nominally for a liberal, pro-business party, but making little noise – all while Nadezhdin prepares for local parliamentary elections in two years.